We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-In addition, the FDA do not regulate these products.
+In addition, the FDA does not regulate these products.
 Therefore, it can be difficult to guarantee that their ingredient labels are 100% accurate and that they contain no other harmful or active ingredients.
-Ensure these products have gone through independent laboratory testing to verify their purity and safety.
+Ensure to choose products that have gone through independent laboratory testing to verify their purity and safety.

 As an alternative to drugs, people may benefit from the following to help them feel more awake and alert:

 - taking a brisk walk

 Caffeine pills allow people to take measured doses of the stimulant in a simple form, which may provide energy and a boost in alertness and mental performance.